QUICK LINKS: Rites of the Starling Recap by Chapter P–8 | 9–20 | 21–30 | 31–40 | 41–51 | 52–59 // Shield of Sparrows Book 1 Summary

 Rites of the Starling Chapter 61

-Two days after Caspia’s death, Andreas is still on the throne room floor, holding her body and refusing to let go.
-He calls Taven by the wrong name and insists Caspia is only cold and needs a blanket.
+Two days have passed, and Andreas is still on the throne room floor holding Caspia’s body.
+He calls Taven by the wrong name and insists Caspia is simply cold, asking for a blanket.
+Andreas is deep in shock.

-Taven brings in the baby, hoping the sight of Andreas’s daughter will break through to him.
-Andreas reaches toward Dess but pulls back when he sees his hands are still covered in Caspia’s blood.
-He orders the child taken away.
-When Taven urges him to let Caspia go, Andreas breaks down completely and refuses.
+Taven brings the baby in, hoping she’ll pull Andreas back.
+Andreas reaches for his daughter but stops when he sees his hands still covered in Caspia’s blood.
+He orders the nursemaid to take the child out.
+When Taven urges him to let Caspia go, Andreas breaks down and refuses.

 Rites of the Starling Chapter 62

-Odessa finds her father on the throne room balcony and confronts him with her mother’s journal.
-He confirms everything.
-At Caspia’s request, he drove his sword through her heart after she shifted and killed the four Voster priests, and he has carried that grief ever since.
-He kept the truth from Odessa to protect her, knowing she would eventually take up her mother’s fight.
+Odessa meets her father on the throne room balcony and shows him her mother’s journal.
+Andreas admits every word is true.
+He killed Caspia at her request after she transformed and killed four Voster priests, and he has carried that guilt ever since.
+Andreas kept the truth from Odessa to protect her, knowing she would eventually have to take up the fight her mother started.

-The Kennin want to return to their homeland of Kenn but are bound to Calandra by blood oaths that can only be broken by destroying all the orbits and eliminating magic entirely.
-Two orbits are already secured in Quentis, one in the vaults and one beneath the crypts.
-A third may be near Allesaria, possibly beneath the Voster sanctuary itself.
-No one yet knows how to destroy them.
+The Kennin want to return to Kenn but remain trapped in Calandra by magical oaths they cannot break without destroying the orbits.
+Two are secured in Quentis, one in the vaults and one under the infirmary.
+A third may be near Allesaria.
+No one has found a way to destroy the orbits yet.

 Rites of the Starling Chapter 63

-Brother Skore also tells Odessa that her mother’s visions were meant for both of them, and that the journals will lead her to the remaining orbits.
-Odessa asks how to destroy a god, and Brother Skore tells her the warrior she needs to find isn’t someone else.
-It’s her.
+Brother Skore admits a real cure is probably impossible as long as magic exists.
+The journals will help Odessa locate the remaining orbits.
+When Odessa asks how she’s supposed to kill a god, Brother Skore tells her the warrior she needs to find isn’t someone else.
+It’s Odessa herself.

 Rites of the Starling Chapter 64

-Standing on a cliff above the sea, Odessa feels torn between the weight of everything she now knows and a desperate need for relief.
-Ransom finds her and holds her steady.
-They agree to face what lies ahead together.
-He tells her he loves her, the words she has waited months to hear, and she answers with the same phrase he always tells her.
+Odessa stands on a cliff overlooking the ocean, weighed down by everything she has learned.
+Ransom finds her and holds her steady against the wind.
+They promise to face what lies ahead together, and Ransom tells Odessa he loves her.
+She answers with the same playful phrase he always uses on her.

 And if you haven’t read Devney Perry’s Rites of the Starling yet, be sure to add it to your TBR list!